Chem 444 (Physical Chemistry II), Fall 2024

 Exams and Grading:

 Problem sets (10%): Four sets over semester; posted via Canvas; submit answers in scanned or typewritten form through Canvas.
-Submissions late by up to a day will be graded but only 50% of the points earned will be awarded.
-Reasonable requests for extra time made well in advance of the deadline will be considered.
+Late submissions that come in before the solutions are posted will be graded but 25% of the points earned will be deducted as late penalty.
+If multiple students made a reasonable request for a deadline extension well in advance, the submission deadline for the entire class will be extended.

-Group presentation and class participation (20%): Form a group (~56 students) by Apr 19; chose a topic by Apr 26.
-Presentations are scheduled for Apr 29 and May 1.
-Presentation time: 15 min per group.
+Group presentation and class participation (20%): Form a group (~3–4 students) by Nov 22; chose a topic by Dec 4.
+Some example topics are provided below.
+Presentations are scheduled for Dec 9 and Dec 11.
+Objective of the presentation is to introduce or teach to the class at least one concept or application of thermodynamics/statistical mechanics.
+Presentation time: 20 min per group.
 Typically, all group members will take turns presenting sub-sections of the topic.
-There will be 23 min Q&A following the presentation.
+There will be 2–3 min Q&A following the presentation.
 Examples of class participation include questions and discussions in lectures and office hours, attendance in lectures, and feedback on presentations of classmates.

 Text and Materials